Get more information about California State University – Fullerton by clicking links below:

 Admission Requirements & Details

-The admission details below may provide a better idea of the applicants CSUF accepts.
+The admission details below may provide a better idea of the applicants Cal State Fullerton accepts.
 The details may include application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college credits that may be transferred.
 This information can be used to get a better feeling of your chances of getting accepted to California State University – Fullerton.

 Admission Requirements & Recommendations